The Public Compute Commons Becomes AI Governance

 The compute divide is a research divide.

-Stanford HAI's 2025 AI Index reports that industry produced nearly 90 percent of notable AI models in 2024, compared with 60 percent in 2023, while academia remained the leading institutional producer of highly cited research.
+Stanford HAI's 2026 AI Index reports that industry produced over 90 percent of notable AI models in 2025, while several of the most resource-intensive systems no longer disclose training code, parameter counts, dataset sizes, or training duration.
 That split is revealing.
 Universities still generate knowledge, critique, methods, and talent.
-But the frontier model layer increasingly comes from companies with the money, chips, data pipelines, engineering teams, and deployment channels to operate at scale.
+But the frontier model layer increasingly comes from companies with the money, chips, data pipelines, engineering teams, deployment channels, and disclosure discretion to operate at scale.

 The problem is not nostalgia for an academic golden age.
 It is institutional independence.
 When the most socially consequential systems are built behind corporate walls, independent researchers can be left evaluating artifacts released under limited terms, studying open-weight substitutes, or interpreting company disclosures.
 They may inspect effects, but not mechanisms.
 They may audit outputs, but not training data.
 They may evaluate visible behavior, but not the internal choices that produced it.